What is the RYA?

 Our normal cancellation policies apply.
 However, we’ll do our best to fit you in on another occasion at no additional charge, in other words your fee will be credited to another event.

 I need to cancel my booking on a theory course, what's involved?

 Given the limited number of places on each course, in principle bookings are final and the fee is payable and non-refundable as soon as the invoice is issued.
-If you have to cancel because of illness, we’ll do our best to accommodate you on another course, in other words your fee will be credited to a future course.
+If you have to cancel because of illness, a serious life event or force majeure, we’ll do our best to accommodate you on another course, in other words your fee will be credited to a future course.